icaven/glm/manual.md

 GLM is a header-only library, and thus does not need to be compiled.
 To use GLM, merely include the `<glm/glm.hpp>` header, which provides GLSL's mathematics functionality.

-Core GLM features can be included using individual headers to allow faster user program compilations.
+Features can also be included individually to shorten compilation times.

 ```cpp
 #include <glm/vec2.hpp> // vec2, bvec2, dvec2, ivec2 and uvec2